-- 1.5.8 A domain name reserved under paragraph 1.5.5 will be available for registration by a Person with Priority Status for that name, subject to any requirements under these .auDA Rules and the .auDA Licencing Rules. - 1.5.9 A Person will only have Priority Status for a domain name at the second level that is an exact match to the domain name of the eligible licence.

-NOTE: For example, auDA Pty Ltd which holds the eligible 'auda.com.au' licence would have Priority Status to register 'auda.au' but not 'auda2.au' or 'aauda.au.'
+- 1.5.8 A domain name which is subject to a Priority Hold under paragraph 1.5.5 will be available for registration by a Person with Priority Status for that name, subject to any requirements under the .auDA Priority Rules and the .auDA Licencing Rules. - 1.5.9 A Person will only have Priority Status for a .au direct domain name that is an exact match to the domain name of the Eligible licence. - NOTE: For example, auDA Pty Ltd which holds the eligible 'auda.com.au' licence would have Priority Status to register 'auda.au' but not 'auda2.au' or 'aauda.au.' - 1.5.10 A Person who applies for a .au direct domain name during the Application Period must follow the Priority allocation process. - 1.5.11 Once the Application Period ends, all .au direct domain names which were subject to a Priority Hold and have not yet been applied for by the existing Registrant will be generally available. - 1.5.12 The .auDA Priority Rules do not alter the concepts found in the .auDA Licensing Rules that there is no hierarchy of rights, except to the extent that the .auDA Priority Rules allow for the recognition of priority in relation to a .au direct domain name application and there are no proprietary rights in a domain name. - 1.5.13 For the purposes of making an application for a licence to hold a .au direct name, Rule 2.3.2 of the Licensing Rules does not apply to those .au direct names that are subject to a Priority Hold.